mbarkhau/bumpver/CONTRIBUTING.md

 sure that your ssh keys are available in `${HOME}/.ssh`, or you will have to do `ssh-keygen` and install the generated public key to host system.
-If this is not done, `pip install` will fail to install these dependencies from your private repositiories with an error like this
+If this is not done, `pip install` will fail to install these dependencies from your private repositories with an error like this

 ```shell